Master of Engineering (Electrical)

 Where could it take you?

 You might become a project engineer for a national energy company.
 You could create and maintain sensor systems for smart cities.
-Perhaps you’ll help developing communities build electrical grids or telecommunication systems from scratch.
+Perhaps you’ll help developing communities build electrical grids or renewable energy systems from scratch.

 I am a: